IFRCGo/ecv-toolkit/app/_action/action-40_en.md

 ### Tips for building an incinerator

-- To build an incinerator, follow the instructions on the other side of this card.
 -	Keep a bucket of water or sand by you in case you need to put the fire out.
 -	If you have never built an incinerator before, ask a professional or someone who has already built one to help or advise you.
 -	Wear protective clothing, in particular gloves, when handling contaminated clothing or other items belonging to a deceased person.
 Place items carefully in the incinerator and leave them to burn until they have turned to ash, destroying all the germs.